Spelis/safe/README.md

 * added "ls" command (lists directory with optional path :) )
 * made the ColorPrompt only use colors 1-15 :) (works better with terminal color themes along with pywal and similar)
 * fixed cat command??

+## v.1.1.8:
+* made the help command better
+* removed poetry cause its shit
+* also this is the first commit in 11 months
+* might also stop making commits align with version numbers